 The amounts of smoke from prescribed burns should not pose a problem for most people, but could pose a problem for people with existing respiratory problems.

-The Army will alert the community that a prescribed burn is planned.
+The Army will alert the community when a prescribed burn is planned.
 If you are sensitive to smoke, you can stay in the area, taking normal precautions such as staying indoors and avoiding extreme outdoor exercise.
-If you register with the Army's Direct Notification Program, you will be notified by e-mail or by an automated telephone message that a prescribed burn could occur shortly (within a day or two) and again when the burn is started.
-You can sign up for this program by calling (831) 242-7383 or toll free at 1-800-852-9699, or by downloading the form here.
+If you register with the Army's Direct Notification Program, you will be notified by a text message, e-mail, or by an automated telephone message that a prescribed burn could occur shortly (within a day or two) and again when the burn is started.
+You can sign up for this program by calling (831) 242-7383 or toll free at 1-800-852-9699, or by enrolling online.